Combinatorial aspects of poly-Bernoulli polynomials and poly-Euler numbers: Poly-Bernoulli polynomials

 \subsection{Extended Callan sequences}

-This generalization is motivated by the so called $r$-Stirling numbers studied first by Broder~\cite{Broder1984}.
-The \emph{$r$-Stirling numbers of the second kind}, $\sts{n}{k}_r$ count partitions of $[n+r]=\{1,2,\ldots, n, n+1,\ldots, n+r\}$ into $k+r$ non-empty blocks such that the elements $\{1,2,\ldots, r\}$ are in distinct blocks.
+This generalization is motivated by the so-called $r$-Stirling numbers studied first by Broder~\cite{Broder1984}.
+The \emph{$r$-Stirling numbers of the second kind}, $\sts{n}{k}_r$ count partitions of $[n+r]=\{1,2,\ldots, n+r\}$ into $k+r$ non-empty blocks such that the elements $\{1,2,\ldots, r\}$ are in distinct blocks.
 The generating function is given by

-The $r$-Stirling numbers of the second kind and related $r$-generalizations are well studied, see for instance the book of Mez\H{o}~\cite{Mezo2020} and the references therein.

-We extend the Callan sequences with some blocks of red elements that may be empty.
+We define an \emph{$r$-extended Callan sequence} in the following way.
+We augment the set $N$ with $r$ new \emph{special} \red elements $N' = N\cup\{\p{(n+1)},\p{(n+2)},\ldots, \p{(n+r)}\}$ and partition the set $N'$ into $m+r+1$ blocks such that the special elements and the extra element $\p{*}$ are in distinct blocks.
+We partition the set of \blue elements $K$ into $m+1$ blocks.
+As before, the blocks containing $\k{*}$ and $\p{*}$ create the extra Callan pair.
+The remaining blocks of \blue elements and the blocks of \red elements not containing any special elements form the ordinary Callan pairs.